 In our Reinvention programs we address this in our 1-3 day pan-organisational gatherings of people invited to dialogue around ‘reinvention in complexity’ who are drawn to participate because they care.
 They come without an advanced agenda, just a container where such reflective inquiry in a self-organised and emergent way can happen.
 This is what Open Space Technology does so well: It is one of the few social technology formats which can meet complexity head on.
 Organisations can meet complexity with complexity through Open Space, and do so on a regular ongoing basis.

-Borrowing from Caterfly’s reinvention SMART model, our approach consists of an Open Space meetup at the outset.
+Borrowing from Caterfly’s reinvention SMART model (diagram above), our approach consists of an Open Space meetup at the outset.
 This is followed by an experimental Beta-lab cocoon (e.g. 6 months) where various reinvention methods or solutions can be tested out, probed and prototyped.
 This culminates in another Open Space event where the probes can be evaluated, i.e. rejected, adapted or further developed.
 Because this is an open-ended adaptability model, rather than a transformation model, the second Open Space event at the same time becomes the starting point of a second Beta-Lab cocoon, and so the same experimental Adaptive Space process starts again, leading to a next Open Space event, and so on – reinvention on a continuous basis.
 Adaptability is continuous reinvention.